The Atomic Boolean

 • Because happens-before is transitive, it follows: mySharedWork={1,0,3} (1) happens-before mySharedWork[1]= 2 (4)

-In want to explicitly mention one point.
-Because of the condition variable condVar or the atomic dataReady, the access to the shared variable mySharedWork is synchronised.
-This holds although mySharedWork is not protected by a lock or itself an atomic.
+I want to mention one point explicitly.
+Because of the condition variable condVar or the atomic dataReady, the access to the shared variable mySharedWork is synchronized.
+This holds, although mySharedWork is not protected by a lock or itself an atomic.

 Both programs produce the same result for mySharedWork.